-The Assessment and Qualifications Review Group has now, on March 31st, issued advice on the changes to local authorities, schools and teachers.
-This EIS advice, initially published on the website, has now been updated with new sections highlighted in boxes, as in this document.
+The Assessment and Qualifications Review Group on March 31st, issued advice on the changes to local authorities, schools and teachers.

 The EIS has a clear view that these decisions should have been made much earlier in the session and communicated to schools timeously.
 It is over 6 months since agreement was reached on the removal of units and the implications of those changes have been known since last September.
 It would seem that the simple lesson from the introduction of the new qualifications, that schools (parent, pupils and staff) need time to adjust to changes has yet to be learned.